AdamDavidson1/4klift/docs/README.md

 ```

 Since the project directory is mounted on the virtual machine, you can create this directory structure
-on the virtual machine, in your IDE or directly on your workstation.
+on the virtual machine, in your IDE, or directly on your workstation.

-4klift does not require that you use this structure or even [psr-4], however we highly recommend this
+**4klift** does not require that you use this structure or even [psr-4].
+However, we highly recommend this
 or a similar level of organization.
 In this tutorial we will  be abstracting data and domain (business
-logic) in two separate sets of classes and exposing most or our domain logic to a web facing API.
+logic) in two separate sets of classes and exposing most of our domain logic to a web-facing API.

-**Update your composer.json*** with the following:
+**Update your composer.json** with the following:

 ```
 "autoload": {